programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

  - Optional: The access may be restricted to our IP address.
 We are using the IP address of ***bern.programmfabrik.de*** (and if you can allow more than one, ***berlin.programmfabrik.de***) as source IP address during access.
  - Optional: The port can be configured by the customer.
 The default is 22.
  - Optional: The access can be secured via a customer operated SSH proxy (also known as Jumphost).
- - Optional: Additionally, a customer operated OpenVPN server can be used or a customer operated Cisco SSL server can be used, which is compatible with "OpenConnect".
+ - Optional: Additionally, a customer operated OpenVPN server can be used or a customer operated Cisco-SSL-VPN server(if it is compatible with "OpenConnect") can be used.

- - Optional: Via SSH the server can be monitored by us (as part of a maintenance contract).

 We recommend that we test SSH access a few working days prior to the installation, whereby we also check the prerequisites of the server.